sunnysideup/silverstripe-release/README.md

 ## Additional settings
-To also flush the front-end, set the following variable in your `.env` file:
+To skip flushing the front-end, set the following variable in your `.env` file:

 ```.env
 SS_RELEASE_FRONT_END=false